OrthoLazer logo

 Cons

-Zero corporate-owned units — well below typical in Health & Wellness — means the franchisor doesn’t operate locations itself, which limits its ability to field-test changes, refine operational systems, and maintain firsthand awareness of day-to-day franchisee challenges.
+Zero company-owned units - well below typical for Health & Wellness, meaning the franchisor doesn't operate its own locations and therefore has limited ability to field-test changes or maintain firsthand knowledge of day-to-day operator challenges.

 Territory Protection